Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Manually create an AWS Service Catalog portfolio in the new AWS account that duplicates the original portfolio.
 - [ ] Run an AWS Lambda function to create a new AWS Service Catalog portfolio based on the output of the `DescribePortfolio` API operation.
 - [x] Share the AWS Service Catalog portfolio with the other AWS accounts and import the portfolio into the other AWS accounts.

+### A company has an application that is deployed to two AWS Regions in an active-passive configuration.
+The application runs on Amazon EC2 instances behind an Application Load Balancer (ALB) in each Region.
+The instances are in an Amazon EC2 Auto Scaling group in each Region.
+The application uses an Amazon Route 53 hosted zone for `DNS`.
+A SysOps administrator needs to configure automatic failover to the secondary Region.
+What should the SysOps administrator do to meet these requirements?

+- [x] Configure Route 53 alias records that point to each `ALB`.
+Choose a failover routing policy.
+Set `Evaluate Target Health` to `Yes`.
+- [ ] Configure `CNAME` records that point to each ALChoose a failover routing policy.
+Set `Evaluate Target Health` to `Yes`.
+- [ ] Configure Elastic Load Balancing (ELB) health checks for the Auto Scaling group.
+Add a target group to the `ALB` in the primary Region.
+Include the EC2 instances in the secondary Region as targets.
+- [ ] Configure EC2 health checks for the Auto Scaling group.
+Add a target group to the `ALB` in the primary Region.
+Include the EC2 instances in the secondary Region as targets.